aspose-slides/Aspose.Slides-Documentation/net/getting-started/system-requirements/_index.md

 ---

 ## **Overview**
-Aspose.Slides for .NET does not need Microsoft PowerPoint installed, as Aspose.Slides itself is a Microsoft PowerPoint document creation, conversion, page layout and rendering engine.
+Aspose.Slides for .NET does not need Microsoft PowerPoint to be installed because Aspose.Slides itself is a Microsoft PowerPoint document creation, conversion, page layout, and rendering engine.
 ## **Supported Operating Systems**
-Aspose.Slides for .NET supports any 32-bit or 64-bit operating system where .NET or Mono framework is installed including, but not limited to:
+Aspose.Slides for .NET supports any 32-bit or 64-bit operating system where .NET or Mono framework is installed including but not limited to:
 ### **Windows**
 - Microsoft Windows 2000 Server ( x64, x86)
 - Microsoft Windows 2003 Server ( x64, x86)